 Solar Radiation – What It Is, How It Forms, And The Different Types Of Solar Radiation

-We are all very familiar with sunlight and know it originates from the sun.
-But it is just part of a much bigger picture.
+All readers will know what sunlight is and that it is the result of solar radiation.
+But this is just part of a much bigger picture.
 The visible light from the sun only forms around half of the total solar radiation.

 It leaves us with some questions, including what the remainder of solar radiation consists of and what happens to it.
 We also don't know how this radiant energy affects us, the weather, and our environment.